-Contract Monoclonal Antibody Production
+Custom Antibody Production

-There are three types of price plans available for custom MAB (Monoclonal Antibody) production.
+There are three types of price plans available for custom MAb (Monoclonal Antibody) production.
 The price can be based on any one of the following:

-MAB Production is a Multistep Process:
+Custom MAb Production is a Multistep Process

 • Cell line drift, one of the greatest dangers encountered by a cell line, can be prevented with close monitoring and cell line certification.

-• A customized, multistep purification process is performed to meet MAB specifications.
+• A customized, multistep purification process is performed to meet MAb specifications.

-• Shipments of MAB’s are accompanied by a detailed certificate of analysis.
+• Shipments of MAbs are accompanied by a detailed certificate of analysis.
 All procedures are discussed in detail in sections indicated on the flow chart.

 Monoclonal Antibody Production

-SLI Facilitates All Shipping Procedures to Ensure the Safety of the Cell Line
+SLI Facilitates All Shipping Procedures to Ensure the Safety of the Cell Line.

 For shipments from outside the U.S.A., SLI provides a questionnaire to the customer so that SLI may receive the shipment of cells.